graham-walker/youtube-dl-react-viewer/README.md

 PORT                                Port used by the web app frontend in
                                     development mode
 ```
-If the web app was installed using Docker you will need to rebuild the image after changing any environment variables by running `docker compose build --no-cache app && docker compose up -d`.
+If the web app was installed using Docker you will need to rebuild the image after changing any environment variables by running `docker compose down --remove-orphans && docker compose build --no-cache && docker compose up -d --force-recreate`.

 If the web app was installed manually you will need to rebuild the web app frontend after changing environment variables that start with `REACT_APP_`.